DrStef/Machine-Learning-and-Digital-Signal-Processing-for-Genome-Classification/README.md

 | Mammals | 2313        |

 With this dataset, the authors achieve <b> 100% accuracy </b> with the ML-DSP method !
+Results with our classification method are presented below.
 <br>
 We selected the first NFFT=256, 512, 1024, 2048 in each DNA sequence and then computed the FFT spectrum. <br>  We tested the ML-FFT approach with and without the spectrum phase.
 Some results are reported in the table below.
 It looks like the phase add some value with very short sequences NFFT=256, 512. <br> Optimal results were achieved with NFFT=1024 and 2048.
 The phase was not instrumental. <br>  Without any particular pre-processing we achieve an accuracy close to 100% with Logistic Regression and SVM. <br> Like the authors, to measure the performance of such a classifier, we optimized hyperparamters and used the 10-fold cross-validation technique.  <br>

 | Approach                                 | Accuracy |      ML Technique         |
 | ---                                      | ---      |   ---                     |